 University Studies provides another option for earning a baccalaureate degree to students who want a broad university curriculum, do not want to specialize on the undergraduate level, and whose varied interests do not fit into a traditional discipline.
-Students may work toward either a bachelor of arts or a bachelor of science degree in University Studies, which will be granted by the College of Liberal Arts, (618) 453-3161 or ustudies@siu.edu.
+Students may work toward either a Bachelor of Arts or a Bachelor of Science degree in University Studies, which will be granted by the College of Liberal Arts, ustudies@siu.edu.